 - School records (for dependents under age 18), if a student

-You can apply in person by visiting a designated IRS Taxpayer Assistance Center (TAC).
+You can apply for an ITIN tax processing number in person by visiting a designated IRS Taxpayer Assistance Center (TAC).
 You can find a list of TAC locations that offer an in-person review of Form W-7 documents on the IRS website.
 Note that service at TAC locations is by appointment only.
 You can schedule an appointment by calling 888-545-5640.